AI4ALL-Official/Iris_Deployment/README.md

 streamlit run app.py
 ```

-You may need to copy and past the provided address in the command line
+You may need to copy and past ```http://localhost:8501``` into a browser if it does not automatically open up a tab.